equinor/Dexpi2Imf/doc/persistent_ids.md

 # Persistent IDs

 ## Centralized DISC ID management for Dexpi Equipment IDs
-We suggest a common, centralized ID management for DISC Dexpi IDs.
+We suggest a common, centralized ID management for DISC Dexpi Identifiers.

+The identifiers are globally unique and cannot be re-used for example if the same P&ID is re-used in different locations.
+(An example of such re-use would be a P&ID of a component from a supplier.)

 That we are looking at P&IDs means we are identifying "processing and instrumentations", so functions and activities